dynaroars/dig/README.md

 ### Generating Invariants From Traces

-DIG can infer invariants directly from an `CSV` file consisting of concreting program execution traces.
-Below is an example of traces generated when running the above `CohenDiv` program with various inputs
+DIG can infer invariants directly from an `csv` file consisting of concreting program execution traces as shown below.

 ```txt
 # in DIG's src directory